 Washes swatched on primer applied on bottle lids.

 Do you have a big box of unassembled Bones Kickstarter minis?
 Or modular figures from a game or other source?
-Make a mini kit for assembly and work on that for 10-15 minutes at a time when you get a chance.
+Put together a small kit of the tools you need for assembly and work on that for 10-15 minutes at a time when you get a chance.
 Grab a small box, toss a few of the figures, some glue, some snips and anything else you might need, and you can turn this into a task that is easy to pick up and put down.
 I did this with my big box of unassembled Bones figures earlier this year when I was having trouble focusing on painting.
 Now I have a lot more options for figures to use for demos, games, and or paint colour scheme tests.

-I enthusiastically recommend the exact glue in the picture below for your superglue projects.
+I enthusiastically recommend the Loctite Ultragel Control glue shown in the picture below for your superglue projects.

 Roll dem bones.
 In some glue.
 And then put them together.